FriendsOfFlarum/amazon-affiliation/README.md

 ## Support our work

-Check out our premium extensions at [flagrow.io](https://flagrow.io/).
+Check out how to support Flagrow extensions at [flagrow.io/support-us](https://flagrow.io/support-us).

-Just want to support our free extensions ?
-You can also donate [via Paypal](https://www.paypal.me/gravure).

 ## Security